 Evaluating your existing online training resources lets you identify what’s working and areas for improvement.
 Consider it a training gap analysis that lets you see which training materials you can reuse and which need to be revised.

-Measure training effectiveness using metrics like training completion rates and employee feedback on the course.
+Measure training effectiveness metrics like training completion rates and employee feedback on the course.
 But also look at employee performance and business outcomes.
 These will tell you how people engaged with the training and whether it transferred to behavior change on the job.

 5. Create a strategy to close skills gaps